benhowell/pgnotifier/README.md

 Args:
 * `channels` list of channels to remove, as `str` (single channel), `list` or `set`.
-* `autorun` maybe_restart listener thread with channels removed, as `bool`.
+* `autorun` restart listener thread with channels removed, as `bool`.
 Defaults to `True`.

-> [!WARNING]
-> All channel subscribers will also be removed.

 <br>

-> [!NOTE]
+> [!IMPORTANT]
-> Active channels, when removed, *will only* cease being monitored by disposing of, and recreating the database connection and listener thread (as the notifier blocks).
-This mechanism happens automatically when `autorun=True`.
+> Active channels, when removed, *will only* cease being monitored after a listener thread restart.
+Thread restarts happen automatically when `autorun=True`.
-Otherwise, if `autorun=False`, removed channels *will* continue to be monitored until a call to `stop()` and `start()` or  `restart()`, is made.
+Otherwise, if `autorun=False`, removed channels *will* continue to be monitored until a call to `stop()` and `start()`, or `restart()`, is made.

-Inactive channels (e.g. channel is muted and/or has no subscribers and/or has all muted subscribers), when removed, *do not* require a restart as they will have already been removed from the listener thread.
-It's advisable to allow pgnotifier take care of listener thread management *unless* there is a very good reason to manage it manually.
+> Inactive channels (e.g. channel is muted and/or has no subscribers and/or
+has all muted subscribers), when removed, *do not* require a restart as they will have already been removed from the listener thread.

+> It's advisable to allow pgnotifier take care of listener thread management via the default `autorun=True`, *unless there is a very good reason* to manage it manually.

 ``` python
 from pgnotifier import Notifier